 "If you guessed as some of your people do, you would say that it was because we despised the men of Earth and refused to lose caste by allowing their shadow to fall upon us.
 That is not so.
 The true answer is really quite obvious.
 The medical examination you went through, as well as the cleansing procedures, were not matters of ritual.
 They were dictated by necessity."
-"Disease?" out and symbiotic bacteria allowed to grow.
+"Disease?"
+"Yes, disease.
+My dear Mr. Baley, the Earthmen who colonized the Outer Worlds found themselves on planets entirely free of Terrestrial bacteria and viruses.
+They brought in their own, of course, but they also brought with them the latest medical and microbiological techniques.
+They had a small community of micro-organisms to deal with and no intermediate hosts.
+There were no mosquitoes to spread malaria, no snails to spread schistosomiasis.
+Disease agents were wiped out and symbiotic bacteria allowed to grow.
 Gradually, the Outer Worlds became disease-free.
 Naturally, as time went on, entrance requirements for immigrant Earthmen were made more and more rigorous, since less and less could the Outer Worlds endure the possible introduction of disease."
 "You've never been sick, Dr. Fastolfe?"
 "Not with a parasitic disease, Mr. Baley.
 We are all liable to degenerative diseases such as atheroschlerosis, of course, but I have never had what you would call a cold.
 If I were to contract one, I might die of it.
 I've built up no resistance to it whatsoever.
 That's what's wrong with us here in Spacetown.
 Those of us who come here run a definite risk.
 Earth is riddled with diseases to which we have no defense, no natural defense.
 You yourself are carrying the germs of almost every known disease.
 You are not aware of it, since you keep them all under control at almost all times through the antibodies your body has developed over the years.
 I, myself, lack the antibodies.
-Do you of a rather shaky prestige as a superior class of being.
+Do you wonder that I come no closer to you?
+Believe me, Mr. Baley, I act aloof only in self-defense."
+Baley said, "If this is so, why isn't the fact made known on Earth?
+I mean, that it is not just queasiness on your part, but a defense against an actual physical danger."
+The Spacer shook his head.
+"We are few, Mr. Baley, and are disliked as foreigners anyway.
+We maintain our own safety on the basis of a rather shaky prestige as a superior class of being.
 We cannot afford to lose face by admitting that we are afraid to approach an Earthman.
 Not at least until there is a better understanding between Earthmen and Spacers."
 "There won't be, on present terms.
-It's your supposed superiority that we-they hate you for."
+It's your supposed superiority that we--they hate you for."
 "It is a dilemma.
 Don't think we aren't aware of it."
 "Does the Commissioner know of this?"
 "We have never explained it to him flatly, as I have just done to you.
 He may guess it, however.
 He is quite an intelligent man."
 "If he guessed it, he might have told me," Baley said reflectively.

 Dr. Fastolfe lifted his eyebrows.
-"If he had, then you wouldn't have considered the possibility of K. Daneel being a human Spacer.
+"If he had, then you wouldn't have considered the possibility of R. Daneel being a human Spacer.
 Is that it?"
 Baley shrugged slightly, tossing the matter to one side.